brc/helloworld-web/docs/FUTURE.md

 section of Google's "Datastore Best Practices" article for more information about key distribution, contention (hot spots), latency, and ramp-up.

+## Rollout

+Real-world production applications use various upgrade strategies when deploying new versions.
+For example, Cloud Run allows you to specify how much traffic a new revision should receive.
+You may specify that 5% of requests go to the new revision for a period of time, and if error rates and other conditions remain stable, you could increase the percentage until you're at 100%.
+If errors are encountered, a rollback can be performed.

 ## Security

 A WAF similar to [Cloud Armor](https://cloud.google.com/armor) would be used